 Carriers vary by county, so make sure you select a plan that’s available in your area.

-To be eligible for a Medicare Advantage plan, you’ll need to be over 65, and meet the following criteria:
+For Medicare Advantage eligibility, you’ll need to be age 65 or older and meet the following criteria:

-- Be enrolled in original Medicare, either Part A or B. If you’re collecting Railroad Retirement or Social Security benefits, you will be automatically enrolled in original Medicare.
+- be enrolled in original Medicare, either Part A or B (if you collect Railroad Retirement Board or Social Security benefits, you will be automatically enrolled in original Medicare)

-There are several times you can enroll for a Medicare Advantage plan in Colorado.
+When can I enroll in a Medicare Advantage plan in Colorado?

 You’ll be able to apply during your initial enrollment period (IEP) starting 3 months before your 65th birthday month and ending 3 months after your birthday month.